danielabar/meblog/src/markdown/learning-from-screencasts.md

   - More reasoning for "This requires a little organization so you'll be able to find your notes later." - mise en place for learning - https://en.wikipedia.org/wiki/Mise_en_place
   - Example of how to screeshot, save and link in readme
   - Aside: Some course platforms have a Note taking section where you can enter your own notes but I don't recommend using this.
 What if they go away or if you no longer wish to pay for the service.
 It's better to own your own content.
+- Should Publish section be last?
 - Other sections
-  - Make learning a habit (small amount each regular interval, habit stacking, reference: Atomic Habits)
+  - WIP: Make learning a habit (small amount each regular interval, habit stacking, reference: Atomic Habits)
   - Who is this for? (not absolute beginner, no real-time help if get stuck, need some discipline - no one's taking attendance)
   - Eliminate distractions (does this fit in?)